mchmarny/disco/README.md

 ]
 ```

+#### Licenses

-#### Discover licenses used in container images currently deployed in Cloud Run
+To discover licenses used in container images currently deployed in Cloud Run.

 ```shell
 disco run licenses